Q: Does the Fire Department install car seats?

 Q: How do I make a donation to the Fire Department?

-A: To make a donation, please contact Fire Administration at (310) 281-2700 and ask to speak with Executive Assistant Karen Gutierrez for specific information.
+A: To make a donation, please contact Fire Administration at (310) 281-2700 and ask for the BHFD Donation Form (which can also be completed in person at the front desk).

 Q: What are the requirements to become a firefighter for the City of Beverly Hills?